-Our goal is to provide high quality transportation services for students with disabilities to make sure they have a equal access to a quality education.
+Our goal is to provide high-quality transportation services for students with disabilities to make sure they have an equal access to a quality education.
 We strive to have the best drivers, the best monitors and best resources for our students.
-We continually reach out to our schools and parents to strategically improve and expand our services for our students.
+We continually reach out to our schools and parents to strategically improve and expand our services to our students.

 Q. Is a special education student guaranteed transportation?